San Francisco Product Liability Attorneys Fighting Negligent Manufacturers

 Represented parents of an adult child killed when a defective bolt failed on a commercial flight, causing it to crash.

 Fireman suffered severe orthopedic injuries and a traumatic brain injury due to a defectively designed drive shaft.

 Our client suffered severe brain injuries when she fell from a motorcycle when wearing a defective helmet.

-Wrongful death of a spectator killed by a modified P-51 air racer at the Reno Air Race.
+A modified P-51 air racer caused the wrongful death of a spectator at the Reno Air Race.

 Parents v.
 Vehicle Repair Shop – $1.030 million

 Wrongful death of an infant due to defectively repaired brakes.